yahyahfd/Maljae/README.md

 ```

 the administrator obtains a file named `assignments.json`.
 This file
-contains the assignments and the execution trace of the
+contains the task description and the execution trace of the
 algorithm.
 Once this file is created, the server can notify the
 students of the results using a dedicated web page.